-There will be a plastic drainage tube leading to a container which removes fluids that collect at the surgical site.
-Your doctor will remove the drain 24 to 48 hours after surgery.
+There may be a plastic drainage tube leading to a container which removes fluids that collect at the surgical site.
+Your doctor will remove the drain 24 to 48 hours after surgery if you have one.

-A small tube (Foley catheter) may be inserted into your bladder to drain urine.
-This catheter will be removed 24 to 48 hours after surgery.
+A small tube (Foley catheter) may be inserted into your bladder to drain urine and will be removed 24 to 48 hours after surgery.
+It is important to remove the catheter within 48 hours to prevent infection.
 If you don't have a catheter and you think your bladder is full, please let your nurse know.